-The amounts Due from Other Agency included in the accompanying statement of Net Position and balance sheet - governmental funds consists of amounts due for the National School Lunch Program recorded in the Special Revenue Fund and from the Florida Department of Education funds for Charter School Capital Outlay recorded in the Capital Projects Fund.
+The amounts Due from Other Agency included in the accompanying statement of Net Position and balance sheet - governmental funds consists of amounts due from Florida Department of Education funds for Charter School Capital Outlay recorded in the Capital Projects Fund.
 These receivables are considered to be fully collectible and as such, no allowance for uncollectibles is accrued.